 ■ Line 28.
-2010 Estimated Tax - Enter the amount of any overpayment from line 27 that is to be credited to the corporation's 2010 estimated tax.
+2010 Estimated Tax - Enter the amount of any overpayment from line 27 that is to be credited to the combined group's 2010 estimated tax.
 The balance of any overpayment will be refunded.
-An overpayment shown on a corporation's final return will be refunded to the corporation that made the payments.
+An overpayment shown on a final return will be refunded to the designated agent.
 You cannot claim these payments on the surviving corporation's return in a merger situation.